Contact us: +61 8 8303 0961

 Domestic Violence Disclosure Scheme

-South Australia's Domestic Violence Disclosure Scheme (DVDS) provides an avenue for a person who may be at risk of domestic violence to get information about their partner or former partner, to help make decisions about their safety and the future of the relationship.
+South Australia's Domestic Violence Disclosure Scheme provides a way for someone to get information about their current or former partner, to help make decisions about their safety and the future of the relationship.

-• the person who is feeling unsafe in their relationship or about their former partner, or
+• someone who is feeling unsafe with their current or former partner, or

 Domestic and Family Violence fact sheets for communities